loadnetwork/ultramarine/docs/PHASE5_TESTNET.md

 **Next Steps** (from Phase A.1):
 - ✅ **Phase A.2**: Wire metrics into `State` for consensus hooks — **COMPLETED same day**
   - See Phase A.2 section below for full details
-- ⏳ **Integration Testing**: Validate metrics endpoint once testnet runs
+- ✅ **Integration Testing**: Metrics endpoint validated during Tier 1 runs (event-driven harness, 2025-11-18)

 ---